tranquilit/WAPT-Documentation/source/waptserver-install/security/security-install-kerberos.rst

 ..
 SUBSTITUTION: change ownership and permission on keytab

-My wapt server does not have access to a write active directory
+My wapt server does not have access to a writeable active directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Connect to your active directory (Not a RODC)

 Create a computer account "srvwapt" (with graphical interface)

-* Place the spn on the account "srvwapt$"
+* Add a spn on the "srvwapt$" account

 .. code-block:: bash